 |Replicable||Provide “one-click” file & data sharing of a streamlined analysis “pipeline”|

 |Open||Publically release on GitHub (or similar) with (implied) open licensing|

 Learning to use git will take care of much of the work needed to make your research reproducible.
-Once you become efficient at staging, commiting, pushing and pulling, it will become the natural way to communicate with your collleagues through the process of collaborative development of a analysis pipeline.
+Once you become efficient at staging, commiting, pushing and pulling, it will become the natural way to communicate with your collleagues through collaborative development of an analysis pipeline.

 - Learn more git: merge conflicts, reversion, and branching!

 - Share your work for reuse and extension.

 - Make trying new analysis as easy as branching.

 The repository you created is an example of the heart of a distributed workflow.
 Putting the origin of your project on GitHub (or similar) will make it accessible not only by your collaborators, but also available for review and extension by your research community.

 git to manage contributions to the project as a branching and merging “tree” of commits accomplishes two objectives.
 First, work can safely proceed in parallel, on separate branches if necessary.
 Second, a recoverable (and auditable) trail of changes is immediately available in the project history.

 The latest software for modeling and analysis in your research field may already be on git.
 Build better pipelines by contributing bug reports or even pull requests to projects integral to your own work.